 Results from the forest cover analysis indicate approximately 26 percent (35) of subwatersheds analyzed exceeded the threshold of concern for forest cover due to the combined effects of the wildfire and potential logging and salvage activities on lands of other ownership.
 The forest cover analysis represents potential effects to streamflow from loss of forest cover.
 These analysis results indicate that there is a higher probability of elevated streamflows in those subwatersheds due to the combined effects of the wildfire and harvest on adjacent timberlands.
 In all cases, the wildfire is the dominant driver of downward trend.
 The threshold of concern was triggered in these subwatersheds by the assumption that fire salvage on lands of other ownership would further reduce functional forest cover in parts of the fire not completely denuded by the fire.
-The exact location and timing of post-fire salvage on non-federal timberlands is unknown, therefore these potential triggers to the threshold of concern may not actually occur.
-Functionally, this means that streamflows already measurably increased by the wildfire(s) could be raised incrementally higher as a result of activities off National Forest System lands.
-These effects would be most acute immediately (up to 5 years) after the fire and would slowly recover as forest stands mature (Goeking 2020).
+Functionally, this means that streamflows already measurably increased by the wildfire(s) were raised incrementally higher as a result of activities off National Forest System lands.
+These effects are most acute immediately (up to 5 years) after the fire and would slowly recover as forest stands mature (Goeking 2020).

 As summarized above, there would be no additional measurable downward trend to forest cover due to the proposed action and combined effects of all ongoing and reasonably foreseeable activities on National Forest System lands.
 The proposed action and other similar activities proposed by the Forest Service to cut dead or dying trees do not constitute additional forest cover loss that is not already quantified as part of the affected environment (wildfire and past treatments) analysis.
-Activities proposed in unburned areas would thin from below and retain overstory canopy cover; there are no projects on National Forest System lands that would thin stands to below an established threshold of approximately 60 percent canopy cover.
-Based on these conditions, the proposed action and other ongoing and reasonably foreseeable activities on National Forest System lands do not contribute towards downward trend of the forest cover indicator, in any subwatershed, including those that may be pushed over the thresholds of concern as a result of the wildfire and possible salvage on adjacent timberlands of other ownership.
+Activities proposed in unburned areas would thin from below and retain overstory canopy cover.
+There are no projects on National Forest System lands that would thin stands to below an established threshold of approximately 60 percent canopy cover.
+Based on these conditions, the proposed action and other ongoing and reasonably foreseeable activities on National Forest System lands do not contribute towards downward trend of the forest cover indicator, in any subwatershed, including those that may be pushed over the thresholds of concern as a result of the wildfire and salvage on adjacent timberlands of other ownership.